 As described above, NSCC has a settlement interface with its affiliate, DTC that is integral to the settlement of each clearing agency.
 DTC acts as settlement agent for NSCC.59 In submitting the end-of-day NSS file, DTC, on its own behalf and as NSCC's settlement agent, submits instructions to cause the Federal Reserve accounts of the settling banks to be charged for their net-net debit balances and credited with their net-net credit balances.
-This cross-clearing agency netting and settlement arrangement is reflected both in the Rules of each of DTC and NSCC, as well as in the Second Amended and Restated Netting Contract and Limited Cross-Guaranty Agreement, dated as of October 1, 2002, between NSCC and DTC ("Crosswhere on the applicable settlement date, AIP debits are collected first, and in the afternoon all contra-side credits, where the corresponding debits have been collected, are paid.
+This cross-clearing agency netting and settlement arrangement is reflected both in the Rules of each of DTC and NSCC, as well as in the Second Amended and Restated Netting Contract and Limited Cross-Guaranty Agreement, dated as of October 1, 2002, between NSCC and DTC ("Cross-Guaranty Agreement").
+When NSS processing has completed, NSCC settlement for the business day is likewise completed.